polinchw/docker-release-guide/README.md

 + Source code
 + Building, tagging, and releasing with Jenkins
 + Verify the release to Nexus
-+ Verify the release to a Docker Repository
++ Verify the release to a Docker Registry
 + Controlling the deployment with Docker-Machine
 + Creating a Docker Swarm with Docker-Machine
 + Adding Portainer to view the Docker-Swarm(s)